jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

   (b) is authorised—
     (i) by the Director-General for that purpose; or (ii) by a person authorised by the Director-General for that purpose.
-(4) Subsection (1) does not apply to a specialist vape retailer who offers any gift or cash rebate, or the right to participate in any contest, lottery, or game in the manner described in subsection (1) with respect to vaping products.
+(4)
 (5) A person who, without reasonable excuse, contravenes subsection (1) or (2) commits an offence and is liable,— (a) in the case of a manufacturer, an importer, or a distributor, to a fine not exceeding $10,000; or (b) in any other case, to a fine not exceeding $5,000.

 ### Subpart 5 — Visibility of regulated products

-### 37 Regulated product (other than vaping product) must not be visible from place of business
+### 37 Regulated product must not be visible from place of business
-(1) A person who offers a regulated product other than a vaping product for sale (whether by retail or wholesale) must not allow any part of the regulated product or its package—
+(1) A person who offers a regulated product for sale (whether by retail or wholesale) must not allow any part of the regulated product or its package—
   (a) to be visible from outside the person's place of business; or (b) to be visible from an area inside the person's place of business to which members of the public are allowed access.
 (2) Subsection (1) does not apply to a regulated product or package that is being delivered if—